glycerine/spin_paxos/README.md

 the algorithm even in the face of faults (failure/recovery of nodes and lost, delayed, re-ordered, or duplicated messages).

-The other two phases are very straight forward.
+The other two phases are a very straight forward version of two-phase commit.
 You just have to remember to not respond (or respond with a conflict message--in yet another optimization atop the baseline; there are so many of these!) if you run into a number